ericashton1/Exploring-Homograph-Bias-Across-Model-Sizes/README.md

 Wilcox, E. G., et al. (2023).
 Testing the predictions of surprisal theory in 11 languages.
 Transactions of the Association for Computational Linguistics (TACL).

-Additionally, if we have time and are still interested in embeddings, we can use the output from NLPScholar to potentially show correlation to similarity between static and contextual embeddings.
-That is, we can plot each pair on a chart where one axis is the word's average difference between its static embedding and contextual embeddings, and the other axis is its bias towards/against contronyms, represented as the difference between the contronym and non-contronym probability for that word.
-Ideally, we would see a correlation such that as the difference between static and contextual embeddings increases, the bias against the homonym decreases.